-10.1.1 Written Warning
+Written Warning

 A warning is a written notification that subsequent code violations will normally result in more severe sanctions.
-This action results in no notation on the student’s academic transcript.

-10.1.2 Behavioral Probation
+Conduct Probation

-Behavioral probation is a written notification of a specified period of review and observation during which the student must demonstrate the ability to comply with university policies and local, state and federal laws, and any other terms or conditions that have been imposed in writing.
+Conduct probation is a written notification of a specified period of review and observation during which the student must demonstrate the ability to comply with university policies and local, state and federal laws, and any other terms or conditions that have been imposed in writing.
 The specific terms of the probation will be determined on a case-by-case basis.
-Behavioral probation may be supervised or unsupervised.
-Further inappropriate behavior may result in additional sanctions to be assigned, including, but not limited to, suspension or expulsion.
-This action results in no notation on the student’s academic transcript.
+Conduct probation may be supervised or unsupervised.
+Further prohibited conduct may result in additional sanctions to be assigned, including, but not limited to, suspension or expulsion.

-10.1.3 Supervised Behavioral Probation
+Supervised Conduct Probation

-Supervised behavioral probation generally requires meetings with a member of the Division of Student Affairs at regularly established intervals to monitor progress in behavioral, academic, social, vocational and other areas of the student’s life necessary to strive for overall success at NDSU.
+Supervised conduct probation generally requires meetings with a member of the Division of Student Affairs at regularly established intervals to monitor progress in behavioral, academic, social, vocational and other areas of the student’s life necessary to strive for overall success at NDSU.
 The supervisor may assign educational tasks and/or projects as deemed necessary and appropriate to assist the student in personal growth.
+Further prohibited conduct may result in additional sanctions to be assigned, including, but not limited to, suspension or expulsion.

-10.1.4 Behavioral Suspension
+Conduct Suspension

-Behavioral suspension is a written notification of the termination of status as an enrolled student or registered student organization for a specified period of time not to exceed two academic years.
+Conduct suspension is a written notification of the termination of status as an enrolled student or registered student organization for a specified period of time not to exceed two academic years.
+In cases of crimes of violence, hate crimes, and/or Title IX related violations, the dean of student life may specify a longer period of suspension.

-a) A student may not re-enroll during the period of behavioral suspension.
+a) A student may not re-enroll during the period of conduct suspension.

-b) A student who has been suspended must vacate residence life facilities within the time frame established in the written notice of the behavioral suspension.
+b) A student who has been suspended must vacate residence life facilities within the time frame established in the written notice of the conduct suspension.

-c) The notice of behavioral suspension will include the conditions for readmission that must be met prior to application for readmission.
-Students may obtain a reactivation of student status (after absence) form from Registration and Records, Ceres Hall, also online at www.ndsu.edu/fileadmin/registrar/forms/reactivate.pdf.
+c) The notice of conduct suspension will include the conditions for readmission that must be met prior to application for readmission.
+Students may obtain a reactivation of student status (after absence) form from Registration and Records, Ceres Hall, or online through Bison Connection.
 An interview with a member of the dean of student life staff also will be required prior to acceptance of the student’s application for readmission.

-d) While a student is under behavioral suspension from NDSU, no academic credit earned during the suspension period will be accepted for transfer from any other higher education institution at any time.
+d) While a student is under conduct suspension from NDSU, no academic credit earned during the suspension period will be accepted for transfer from any other higher education institution at any time.
 The student’s transcript will carry a notation “may not register for nonacademic reasons” without further explanation.
 If the student is subsequently readmitted, the original notation will remain on the transcript and a new notation will be added, “eligible for registration effective ...”

 e) The student’s eligibility for any refund of tuition/fees will be subject to the university’s normal withdrawal policy.

 f) There may be other restrictions placed on the suspended student including, but not limited to, restricted access to the entire campus, specified campus facilities, or portions of specified campus facilities.
 The student also may be required to obtain prior written permission from a member of the dean of student life staff before being on any portion of the NDSU campus during the period of suspension.

-Usually a student with restricted access to the campus will be allowed on campus to conduct business related to the university, but only through prior written approval by a member of the dean of student life staff.
+Approval is generally granted only to permit a student to conduct business related to the university.

-g) Behavioral suspension is a matter of permanent record.
-A permanent record indicates that student behavior files may be retained indefinitely at the discretion of the dean of student life, but not less than seven (7) years.
+g) Conduct suspension is a matter of permanent record.
+A permanent record indicates that student conduct files may be retained indefinitely at the discretion of the dean of student life, but not less than seven (7) years.